 Tsugi Ashi Tettai Mae Ashi Geri

-With this kick the shuffle pattern is reversed.
+With this kick, the shuffle pattern is reversed.
 You slightly raise the back leg and push backward with the front leg so that you shuffle back (‘Tettai’ means ‘Retreat’).
 When the back leg lands the hips are pulled inward to align with local angles 3 and 4 and the front leg raises to deliver a Mae Ashi Geri.

 If practicing repetitive iterations of this kick then shuffle back to your original position.
-Otherwise you may wish to move off of your opponent’s center line or somehow impact their structural integrity.
+Otherwise, you may wish to move off of your opponent’s Center Line or somehow impact their structural integrity.

 Tsugi Ashi Mae Ura Mawashi Geri

 The Shuffle Front Heel Hook is delivered very much like the Shuffle Front Leg Wheel kick, but a Mae Ura Mawashi Geri is delivered instead.
 This is a fairly long-range kick and is often quite effective at masking the true purpose of the kick (opponents often think it will be a Tsugi Ashi Mae Mawashi Geri kick).
-However this kick can be easily blocked by an opponent who presses a forearm into the back of your extending thigh so this kick is best delivered when your opponent is off balance, confused, using a low guard position, or out of position.
+However this kick can be easily blocked by an opponent who presses a forearm into the back of your extending thigh so this kick is best delivered when your opponent is off-balance, confused, using a low guard position, or out of position.

 Tsugi Ashi Hiza Geri

 This kick is quite similar to the Aruki Hiza Geri, except the front leg is used to step forward and the back leg then rises to deliver the kick.
 This movement is useful when moving to the side of an attacking opponent.
 It closes some distance, moves you off of center, and allows for an effective short-range strike.
-You may opt to pull the opponent forward and into the kick or to press their shoulders back to weaken the strength of their abdominal muscles as a prelude to the kick.
+You may opt to pull the opponent forward and into the kick or to press their shoulders back to weaken the opponent’s abdominal muscles as a prelude to the kick.